cikent/CSharp-Projects/README.md

 # CSharp-Projects
-Various projects all utilizing C# as the primary language
+Various projects all utilizing C# as the primary language.